-The fan louvers and internal fan enable air to circulate in the computer to ensure proper cooling, especially the cooling of the microprocessor.
+The fan louvers and internal fan enable air to circulate in the computer, which in turn ensure proper cooling, especially the cooling of the microprocessor.

 Note: To ensure proper airflow, do not place any obstacles in front of the fan louvers.